TomerFishman/MaterialIntensityEstimator/README.md

 ### Versioning
 Versions are marked by the (date) in the filename.

-## :hospital: Descriptions of main files in the repository
+## :office: Descriptions of main files in the repository
 <details>
 <summary>Expand to view</summary>